 In the 2 years since the Brexit vote, I have spent hundreds of hours on this subject and seen so many files that I have lost count.
 One thing that never ceases to amaze me is the effect of the uncertainty on people’s daily lives; the uncertainty and often the indecision of how to move forward.
 Are you part of the ‘wait and see’ camp or more the ‘let’s get it done now’ camp?

-In this month of March, many negotations are underway with the EU and the votes on the 12th, 13th & 14th March will be crucial to understand the next steps in the Brexit saga.
 In the meantime what should British expats living in France do to prepare their ongoing lives in France?
 What will be the impact of a no-deal situation for people living in France and just how should one prepare for this?
 The daily updates on the various media’s are often confusing, frustrating and worrying with so much information that often people are feeling overwhelmed.
 There are a lot of articles about possible impacts, many of which we have, even now, no comprehensive and thorough picture.
 So just how do you start getting prepared in this constantly changing arena?
 I strongly suggest to each of and every one of my customers to extract themselves from the ‘what if’ scenario and start working on the practical and tangible aspects of preparing your future life in France.
 At this stage it is probably too late to get to your prefecture but the time spent on your file now will not be wasted as at the end of the day whatever the result of the different debates, your paperwork will be ready!

 How will a Deal or No Deal Brexit affect your paperwork?
 Whether a deal is signed or not, your paperwork will still need to be organized and given to your prefecture.